rahulg-101/E-Commerce-Shipping-Data-Analysis-and-Machine-Learning-Project/README.md

 ### Project Structure
 This repository is organized as follows:

-`Notebooks`: Contains Jupyter notebooks detailing the data analysis and machine learning pipeline.
+`e-commerce-shipping.ipynb`: Contains Jupyter notebooks detailing the data analysis and machine learning pipeline.
 `Data`: Data for this project is picked from a `Kaggle` dataset (Link given) [https://www.kaggle.com/datasets/prachi13/customer-analytics]

 ### Short Summary